 anthropic-java dependency with anthropic-java-core.HttpClient interface.AnthropicClientImpl or AnthropicClientAsyncImpl using your new client class.For detailed platform setup guides with code examples, see:

-The Java SDK supports Bedrock, Vertex AI, and Foundry through separate dependencies that provide platform-specific Backend implementations:
+The Java SDK supports the following platforms through separate dependencies that provide platform-specific Backend implementations:

 To access HTTP headers, status codes, and the raw response body, prefix any HTTP method call with withRawResponse():